Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Discussion

 \subsubsection{Practical Implications}

 Our study provides valuable insights for organizations considering the adaption of a customized LLMaaS chatbot and those actively running one.

-\paragraph{Supporting calibrated user perceptions} Most importantly, we advise institutions deploying LLMaaS chatbots to pay attention to the potential discrepancy between the actual and perceived trustworthiness of the system, \ie, ensuring that user perceptions are calibrated correctly in relation to the characteristics of the system.
+We advise institutions deploying LLMaaS chatbots to pay attention to the potential discrepancy between the actual and perceived trustworthiness of the system.
 In particular, developers and deployers should ensure that surface-level cues do not create a false impression of the system's capabilities or privacy safeguards.
-This could involve actively communicating residual risks, providing context-specific warnings, and offering transparency tools to foster better calibration.
+This could involve actively communicating residual risks, providing context-specific warnings, and offering transparency tools.
 The results of our study showed that although a system might not hallucinate less, it can be perceived to do so.
-Therefore, we strongly suggest implementing a hallucination warning in the user interface.
+Therefore, we suggest implementing a hallucination warning in the user interface.
 Previous research has shown that warnings can increase hallucination detection without significantly affecting perceived truthfulness of genuine content \cite{nahar2024}.
-Similarly, \citet{Bo2025} found that adding a persistent disclaimer below the LLM output was the most effective at improving users’ appropriate reliance in a complex problem-solving task (“Remember to verify this information and adapt it to your specific problem as I may not have complete information about your context.”).
-Building on this, additional warnings could be provided when the system offers links, encouraging users to verify their accuracy and relevance to their request before using them for further purposes, \eg, in academic writing.
-Moreover, confidence scores presented alongside generated output and links connecting system responses to the source documents used to generate them could be effective transparency tools to support calibrated user perceptions~\cite{Leiser2023, Reinhard2025}.
+Similarly, \citet{Bo2025} found that adding a persistent disclaimer was the most effective at improving users’ appropriate reliance in a complex problem-solving task.
+Building on this, additional warnings could be provided when the system offers links, encouraging users to verify their accuracy and relevance.
+Moreover, confidence scores and links connecting system responses to the source documents used to generate them could be effective transparency tools for supporting users' trustworthiness assessment process ~\cite{Leiser2023, Reinhard2025}.